sage1807/HTML-portfolio/README.md

 # Trial
-This is for getting familiar with git and github.
+This is my first ever HTML project.